skip to content

 Implementation

 Descriptions of programs may include fragments of high-level code but large chunks of code are usually best left to appendices or omitted altogether.
 Analogous advice applies to circuit diagrams or detailed steps in a machine-checked proof.
+You will submit your source code as a separate file alongside your dissertation.

 The implementation chapter should include a section labelled "Repository Overview".
 The repository overview should be around one page in length and should describe the high-level structure of the source code found in your source code repository.
-It should describe whether the code was written from scratch or if it built on an existing project or tutorial.
+It should describe whether the code was written from scratch or if it was based on an existing project or tutorial.
 Making effective use of powerful tools and pre-existing code is often laudable, and will count to your credit if properly reported.
-Nevertheless, as in the rest of the dissertation, it is essential to draw attention to the parts of the work which are not your own.
+Nevertheless, as in the rest of the dissertation, it is essential to draw attention to the parts of the work that are not your own.

 It should not be necessary to give a day-by-day account of the progress of the work but major milestones may sometimes be highlighted with advantage.